MoonPoet/xaprb-src/content/blog/2015/state-of-the-storage-engine.md

 No matter what underlying storage you use, there’s always a trade-off.
 The iron triangle of storage engines is this:

-You can have **sequential reads without amplification, sequential writes without amplification, or an immutable write-once design**—<i>pick any two</i>.
+You can have **sequential reads without amplification, sequential writes without amplification, or an immutable write-once design**—*pick any two*.

 Today’s emerging Big Data use cases, in which massive datasets are kept in raw form for a long time instead of being summarized and discarded, represent some of the classes of workloads that can potentially be addressed well with LSM tree storage (time-series data is a good example).
 However, knowledge of the specific LSM implementation must be combined with a deep understanding of the workload, hardware, and application.